Inaselsayed/Correlation-with-immune-signatures/README.md

 a.Calculate the immune scores of each immune signature for each sample (you can calculate mean expression or use GSVA)

-b.Compare the immune signatures enrichment between each two classs using Student’s t test
+b.Compare the immune signatures enrichment between each two classs using Student’s t test c.Investigate the correlation of the each immune signature with the expression of specific genes